miltiadiss/miltiadiss/README.md

 <h1>Hi 👋, I'm Miltiadis Mantes!</h1>
 <h3">I'm an undergraduate student in the **Department of Computer Engineering & Informatics** of the Polytechnic Faculty of University of Patras, Greece.
-Here you can find some of the projects I have committed during my studies: [My Repositories](https://github.com/miltiadiss?tab=repositories)</h3>
+Here you can find some of the projects I have committed during my studies:</h3>
+<a href="https://github.com/miltiadiss?tab=repositories">My Repositories</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">